FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. important:: When the selection point name is "seamPos", the straight line command is applied in the welding scene using the laser sensor.
 Due to the accumulated operating error during welding, "whether to offset" and "offset amount" are added.

-   **Whether to offset**：No, base coordinate system offset, tool coordinate system offset, laser original data offset;
+   **Whether to offset**:No, base coordinate system offset, tool coordinate system offset, laser original data offset;

    **Offset**: Δx, Δy, Δz, Δrx, Δry, Δrz, range: -300~300;